 Our package includes the cleaning, packaging, vacuum packing, and flash freezing of your fish for taking home.
-Should you wish to consider specialty processing we can forward your fish to various processors for smoking, canning, portioning and any other forms you may desire.
-Our two processors of choice are St. Jean's Cannery and Haida Wild.
+Should you wish to consider specialty processing we can forward your fish to St Jeans Cannery for smoking, canning, portioning and any other forms you may desire.
 Click here to see our Fish Processing Options.

 After Your Trip:

 How much fish can I bring home?

 Due to limited space on our planes, we ask that you limit your home fresh fish and bags to a total of 70 lbs per/person.
 The rest of your fish can of course be sent to one of our professional processors.

 How long can I travel with my frozen fish?

 Your fish will be flash frozen and should easily endure your return day's worth of travel.
 If you are spending the night in Vancouver at the end of your trip, make sure you ask the hotel to store your catch in their freezer until you leave.
 Our partner hotels have complementary fish storage and handling.

 Where can I store my fish after my trip if I am staying longer in Vancouver?